 Grab a racket along with a can of tennis balls and head to some local courts to get a great full-body workout.
 Serving, volleying and racking up the points in tennis can burn anywhere from 280 to 400 calories per hour depending on if you play singles or doubles.
 Throw on a pair of comfortable tennis shoes, because your feet will definitely get moving with this outdoor activity that will take your spring break from “love” to “deuce.”

 Opening day is fast approaching, so get in the mood with your own game of baseball.
 Setup a small family baseball game in your backyard.
 Running the bases and playing ball for just 30 minutes can burn up to 180 calories.
 Plus, there is nothing that says spring in Michigan more than baseball season.
 A friendly game can really “strike out” memories of the frigid winter weather we all just experienced.

 6. Let it roll

 Whether you grab a bike or a pair of rollerblades, let the wheels help you do the work while you explore the beautiful Michigan outdoors.
 Go on a short ride or make it a day-long journey with snacks or a healthy lunch to keep you moving.
 Remember—safety first with helmets, pads and other protective gear as needed.
 Many towns have bike rentals if you don’t have your own set of wheels, and rollerblades usually go on sale this time of year.
 Looking for the best trail near your home?
 This comprehensive list is organized by city.

-Just because you’re not heading to a tropical destination doesn’t mean spring break has to be dull and indoors.
-Make your own fun all around Michigan and stay active, too, during your mitten state staycation.
+So remember, just because you’re not heading to a tropical destination doesn’t mean your spring break has to be dull and indoors.
+Get moving to make your own fun all around Michigan and stay active, too, during your mitten state staycation.